Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Henselian rings and the Artin Approximation Theorem

-First, by \cite[Theorem 78]{matsumura80}, $T$ is a Nagata ring.
-Moreover, the local Nagata domain $T$ has the property that $\Frac(\widehat{T})$ is separable over $\Frac(T)$ by \cite[Theorem 71]{matsumura80}.
-Therefore, there exists a transcendence basis $x_1, \dots, x_n$ over $K$ such that where each $\alpha_i$ is separable and algebraic over $K(x_1, \dots, x_n)$.
-For simplicity, write $\operatorname{Frac}(A') = K(\underline{x})(\underline{\alpha}).$ Therefore, Since $K$ is relatively algebraically closed in $F$, $K(\underline{x})$ is relatively algebraically closed in $F(\underline{x})$.
-By \cite[Lemma 24.13]{fvk}, $F(\underline{x})$ and $K(\underline{x})(\underline{\alpha})$ are linearly disjoint, whence $L$ does not have zero divisors. \end{proof}
+First, by \cite[Theorem 78]{matsumura80},~$T$ is a Nagata ring.
+Moreover, the local Nagata domain~$T$ has the property that~$\Frac(\widehat{T})$ is separable over~$\Frac(T)$ by \cite[Theorem 71]{matsumura80}.
+Therefore, there exists a transcendence basis~$x_1, \dots, x_n$ over~$K$ such that~ where each~$\alpha_i$ is separable and algebraic over~$K(x_1, \dots, x_n)$.
+For simplicity, write ~$\operatorname{Frac}(A') = K(\underline{x})(\underline{\alpha}).$ Therefore, Since~$K$ is relatively algebraically closed in~$F$,~$K(\underline{x})$ is relatively algebraically closed in~$F(\underline{x})$.
+By \cite[Lemma 24.13]{fvk},~$F(\underline{x})$ and~$K(\underline{x})(\underline{\alpha})$ are linearly disjoint, whence~$L$ does not have zero divisors. \end{proof}

-\section{Patching over Hensel semi-global fields}
+\section{Patching over Hensel Semi-global fields}

-The field patching technique was invented by Harbater-Hartmann in \cite{HH10}, which later found more applications in arithmetic geometry like studying the period-index problem for Brauer groups and $u$-invariants for quadratic forms.
-The idea is to show that giving an algebraic structure over a \emph{semi-global field}, i.e., a function field of a curve over a complete discretely valued field, is equivalent to giving the structure over a suitable collection of overfields called \emph{patches}.
-We recall their notation in the following subsection.
+The field patching technique was invented by Harbater-Hartmann in \cite{HH10}, which later found more applications in arithmetic geometry like studying the period-index problem for Brauer groups and~$u$-invariants for quadratic forms.
+The idea is to show that giving an algebraic structure over a field is equivalent to giving the structure over a suitable collection of overfields.
+We elaborate below for the formal definition.